OData/v3ProtocolDocument/OData Atom Format.markdown

 The mapping may specify whether the property value appears within the metadata:properties element as well as being mapped, however in the case of a null value the property MUST always appear within the `metadata:properties` element as an empty element and the metadata:null=true attribute as described above.

-For more information on the format of the mapping specification, see <todo: insert reference>.
+For more information on the format of the mapping specification, see [OData:CSDL][].

 # 11. Individual Primitive or Complex Scalar Values #